 Here are 4 of the most common hydropower systems and the countries they can be found in;

-1. Large Hydroelectric Power Plants: These are large-scale hydroelectric facilities that generate a significant amount of electricity.
+- Large Hydroelectric Power Plants: These are large-scale hydroelectric facilities that generate a significant amount of electricity.
 They typically involve the construction of large dams to create reservoirs, which are then used to release water through turbines to generate electricity.
 Countries like China, Brazil, Canada, and the United States have large hydropower plants that contribute significantly to their electricity generation.

-2. Small Hydropower Plants: Small hydropower plants are often built on rivers or streams, and they have a lower capacity compared to large hydroelectric plants.
+- Small Hydropower Plants: Small hydropower plants are often built on rivers or streams, and they have a lower capacity compared to large hydroelectric plants.
 They are suitable for rural and remote areas where large-scale infrastructure may not be feasible.
 Many countries, including India and some European nations, have small hydropower projects.

-3. Run-of-River Hydropower: Run-of-river hydropower plants do not require the construction of large dams or reservoirs.
-Instead, they divert a portion of the river's flow to generate electricity.
+- Run-of-River Hydropower: Run-of-river hydropower plants do not require the construction of large dams or reservoirs.
+Instead, they divert a portion of the river’s flow to generate electricity.
 These systems have a lower environmental impact and are found in countries like Canada, Norway, and Chile.

-4. Pumped Storage Hydropower: Pumped storage facilities use surplus electricity to pump water from a lower reservoir to an upper reservoir during periods of low demand.
+- Pumped Storage Hydropower: Pumped storage facilities use surplus electricity to pump water from a lower reservoir to an upper reservoir during periods of low demand.
 When electricity demand is high, water is released from the upper reservoir to the lower reservoir, passing through turbines to generate electricity.
 Countries like Japan and the United States have pumped storage facilities to help stabilize the grid.

 Hydropower does also have its drawbacks.
 There is a negative environmental impact as the construction of dams and reservoirs can significantly alter ecosystems, disrupt aquatic habitats, and impact local wildlife populations.

-Biomass energy
+Biomass Energy

-Through a process known as anaerobic digestion, microorganisms break down these organic materials in an oxygen-free environment, producing biogas as a byproduct.
-This biogas, primarily composed of methane, can be captured and used for electricity generation, heating, or as a transportation fuel, offering a clean alternative to fossil fuels.
+Despite the release of carbon dioxide during these processes, biomass energy is considered renewable because the organic materials can be regrown, absorbing as much carbon as they emit throughout their lifecycle.
+Another innovative method of generating biomass energy is through anaerobic digestion, which breaks down organic waste materials like kitchen scraps and livestock manure in an oxygen-free environment to produce biogas.
+This biogas, primarily composed of methane, can be captured and used for electricity generation, heating, or as a transportation fuel, offering a clean alternative to burning fossil fuels.

 Nuclear Energy